weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 1. You should still be in LON-EX1 after having completed the prior task; if necessary, log into LON-EX1 as the **Administrator** with a password of **Pa55w.rd**.

-2. In your **Internet Explorer** browser, you should still have the two EAC tabs open from the earlier task – one for the on-premises EAC and one for the EAC for Exchange Online.
+2. In your **Edge browser** browser, you should still have the two EAC tabs open from the earlier task – one for the on-premises EAC and one for the EAC for Exchange Online.

 3. In your browser, select the **connectors – Microsoft Exchange** tab in your browser.
 This tab displays the EAC for Exchange Online.